stratapp-ai/stratapp-ai.github.io/pricing.md

       * sending employees to multiple apps
       * complicated user experiences
       * disruption that adds little or no value
-seo_title: 10 apps in 1 for affordable collaboration on strategy and execution
+seo_title: strategy execution at pricing affordable for everyone
-seo_description: Affordable strategy software that achieves genuine collaboration and seamless execution of strategy and KPIs/OKRs, alongside day to day work.
+seo_description: Strategy execution at pricing affordable to everyone, so you can elevate culture, productivity and performance, and be ready for the next gen workforce.
 quote: |-
   #### "Our industry is going through massive change.  #stratapp is at the core of our response, connecting our talent across four countries, aligning all of us in real time."